Guide for Procurement of Medical Devices

 Quality Management System (QMS) – A formalized system that documents processes, procedures, and responsibilities for achieving quality policies and objectives.
 A QMS helps coordinate and direct an organization’s activities to meet customer and regulatory requirements and improve its effectiveness and efficiency on a continuous basis.

-Supplier Corrective Action Reports (SCARs) – A SCAR is a report issued to the supplier based upon one or more non-conformances which requires root cause analysis of the problem; and corrective and preventive action on the supplier’s part to eliminate future non-conformances.
+Supplier Corrective Action Reports (SCARs) – A SCAR is a report issued to the supplier based upon one or more non-conformances that requires root cause analysis of the problem; and corrective and preventive action on the supplier’s part to eliminate future non-conformances.